SingingTree/SingingTree.github.io/_drafts/OfTooLongFileNamesAndGit.md

 The Windows API has a constant, MAX_PATH, [which is defined to be 260]( https://msdn.microsoft.com/en-us/library/aa365247%28VS.85%29.aspx#maxpath).
 There are various intricacies to how this ends up impacting your paths and file names (see the link).
 However, the net upshot is that you have a path limit that you can hit with only a moderate amount of effort, as opposed to say 4096, which you really have to make some effort to go for (4096 being a common value for PATH_MAX).

 MAX_PATH appears to be one of these historical things.
 The Windows API enforces this limit for its [ANSI file manipulation functions](https://msdn.microsoft.com/en-us/library/windows/desktop/aa365239%28v=vs.85%29.aspx).
+These functions also have Unicode versions, which have a much greater character limit of 32767 characters.

 ## core.longpaths